Blog: Aegler and Rolex

 In Swiss/French the word for shares in a company is "actions" so a société par actions is a joint stock company with shareholders who appoint a board of directors to run the company.
 Note that shares in a such a company do not have to be offered to the public, they can be held privately by the people who founded the company or sold at their discretion to raise capital.
 A joint stock company is a legal entity and its finances are separate from the personal finances of the shareholders, unlike a nom-collectif or partnership, where the partners are jointly and severally liable for any debts incurred by the partnership.
 Limited liability and joint stock companies are formed when the business is getting bigger and if unseen problems arose the consequences could be catastrophic for the individual partners, so the formation in 1913 of Aegler S.A. was a sign that the business was booming.

-Wilsdorf & Davis opened an office in Bienne in 1916.
-This increased in importance when high import tariffs were imposed by the British government during the Great War (1914-1918).
+Wilsdorf opened an office in Bienne in 1916 to be near to Aegler, which was becoming increasingly important to his business.
+This increased further in importance when high import tariffs were imposed by the British government during the Great War (1914-1918).
 Previously all watches sold by Wilsdorf & Davis had been sent to London for inspection before being sent on to retailers both within Britain and the rest of the world.
 The high import tariffs meant that this added extra cost to watches that were destined for markets outside Britain so the Bienne office took over the duty of inspecting these watches and dispatching them direct to their destination.

 Aegler SA 1929, Manufacture of Rolex & Gruen Watches.